Table of Contents

 What Is Welding?

-In fact, the electric flow reversely can connect periodically can allow high-temperature machine for welders.
+In fact, the electric flow reversely can connect periodically which can allow high-temperatures for welders.
 An electric current that flows in one direction is adopted in most soldering techniques.
-TIG aluminum equipment uses an electric current that periodically reverses, however system that uses alternating voltage and direct voltage are now also available.
+TIG aluminium equipment uses an electric current that periodically reverses, however systems that use alternating voltage and direct voltage are now also available.
 These MIG- or stick- and TIG-Soft Aluminium are usually multi-processing devices.

-Advantages of AC welding
+Advantages of AC Welding

-- For welding materials with a magnetized field.
+- For welding materials with a magnetized field

-Disadvantages of AC welding
+Disadvantages of AC Welding

 It tends to be smoother when welding, leading to the rapid melting of the electrode.
 The polarity can be positive or negative, as stated previously.
 Often called line, the negative polarity of the electrodes is faster than the positive polarity of the electrodes.